tsaku56/reading-notes/README.md

 ### Introduction

-Good Morning everyone, my name is Ross.
+Hello everyone, my name is Ross.
 I am from a Manufacturing background with an interest in Computing.

 Coding does seem like a colossal challenge but we will help each other through this opportunity.